Free Underground Tour in Lisbon: Rua dos Correeiros Archaeological Tour

 TIP: The name of the tour is a bit confusing, since the entrance is not actually in Rua dos Correeiros, but instead you go in through Rua Augusta – the parallel street to Rua dos Correeiros.
 The entrance is marked and each tour starts at the beginning of each hour.

-Booking ahead for the Free Underground Millenium Bank Tour
+Booking ahead for the Free Underground Tour in Lisbon

 The groups that go in are small – around 10 to 15 people, due to the limited space underneath the building, so it gets full very easy.